 She was terribly suited for the pace of modern-day Americana and certainly way off the beat of the individualistic, narcissistic nature of Los Angeles, California.
 A portrait artist, Volga lived hand-to-mouth despite her immense talent.
 Her ultra-sensitive treatment of a fingernail or strand of hair on her subject in a watercolor painting was exquisite, though she was supremely low functioning in the matters of daily life.

 © 2020, Mary Corbin.

-Cerulean Blue is from the “The Tenants” collection.
+Cerulean Blue is from the “The Tenants” collection due for future publication.
 Featured artwork: “In Part of the Mystery” – painting by Mary Corbin.
 No reprints without permission.